 vBulletin vs Invision Power Board vs Xen Foro.
 Fans of one tend not to be fans of the others and there's quite the argument over which is better forum software.
 Same goes for phpBB vs My BB vs SMF in the free forum world and free forum software vs paid forum software in general.

-From within the WWE itself are Raw vs. Smackdown (the flagship sports entertainment show vs. the wrestling show, made worse when the Draft often relocates a lot Smackdown talent to Raw), brand extension fans vs. unified company fans, Cena fans vs Cena haters, Superstars (especially Divas) with indy wrestling backgrounds vs. WWE/FCW homegrowns, Jim Ross vs. Michael Cole, and combinations of the WWE's different eras (Rock and Wrestling vs.The Wrestling/Monday Night Wars/Attitude Era vs. Post-Attitude Era vs. PG...).
+From within the WWE itself are Raw vs. Smackdown (the flagship sports entertainment show vs. the wrestling show, made worse when the Draft often relocates a lot Smackdown talent to Raw), brand extension fans vs. unified company fans, Cena fans vs Cena haters, Superstars (especially Divas) with indy wrestling backgrounds vs. WWE/FCW homegrowns, Jim Ross vs. Michael Cole, and combinations of the WWE's different eras (Rock and Wrestling vs.The Wrestling/Monday Night Wars/Attitude Era vs. Ruthless Agression Era vs. WWE Universe Era)

-Also Shawn Michaels and Bret Hart has finally settled their difference but that doesn't stop their respective fans from engaging in flame wars regarding who was better.
+Also, Shawn Michaels and Bret Hart has finally settled their differences, but that doesn't stop their respective fans from engaging in flame wars regarding who was better.

 People who agree with WWE regarding making Chris Benoit an Un-Person and those who want him in the hall of fame and his matches on DVD.note There was a Benoit DVD, 2004's Hard Knocks: The Chris Benoit Story.
 WWE took it out of print following the tragedy.